basher/WebUI-Parcel/README.md

 - Ensure the Parcel server is started with the correct theme, as mentioned earlier.
 - Then:
     - Start Storybook if you want to develop/test UI components in isolation - follow the instructions in [Web UI Storybook repo README](TBC/_git/WebUIStorybook).
-    - Or refresh your local .NET dev environment.
+    - Or refresh your local dev environment browser.

-> - We have disabled Hot Module Reloading (HMR) in Parcel because it doesn't work when accessed from another repo, and causes browser console errors.
+> - Hot Module Reloading (HMR) is disabled in Parcel because it doesn't work when accessed from another repo, and causes browser console errors.
 > - This means that CSS/JavaScript changes do **NOT** automatically refresh the UI.

 ## Storybook - UI component library